ko9x/configuration-finder/readme.md

-Make some notes about this process in MyNotes
+* Make some notes about this process in MyNotes!

+* To spin up the docker container navigate to the root directory of this project and run this command:
+    * `docker compose up -d`

-Since we didn't specify a username in our docker-compose.yml file the database username is "postgres" and the password is "secret"
+* Since we didn't specify a username in our docker-compose.yml file the database username is "postgres" and the password is "secret"

 * If you run this command while the container is running you will be inside the apache server
     * docker-compose exec php-apache /bin/bash